 - All project accommodation

 - All-inclusive briefing and orientation from a beautiful beach resort.

-- All meals during your briefing, all meals for 3 and a half weeks staying with your Fijian village family and breakfast and evening meals during your final days of R&R at glorious beach resorts.
+- All meals during your briefing, all meals for 3 and a half weeks staying with your Fijian village family and breakfast and evening meals during your final days of R&R.

 - Organised evening Fijian activities including kava ceremonies, lovo feasts, mat weaving,